mragicl/smartnode/README.md

 ```
 rocketpool service config
 ```
 Please select infura as eth1 and lighthouse as eth2 client.
+In the next step, log out and log in again, in order to be in the correct group to use docker.

 Then you can start the eth1 and eth2 clients with:
 ```
 rocketpool service start
 ```